mtrupiano1/knnwtsim/README.md

 The function `SwMatrixCalc()` calls each of these previous functions to generate the final matrix to use in `knn.forecast()`

-The weights `alpha`, `beta`, and `gamma` are recommended sum to 1.
+The weights `alpha`, `beta`, and `gamma` are recommended to be set so that they sum to 1.
 In this case each element of `S_w` should also be between 0-1, with the diagonal elements being equal to 1.

 ### KNN Forecasting

 K Nearest Neighbors forecasting is implemented in this package through the function `knn.forecast()`.
-Using a provided similarity matrix, note that this function does not actually require *S*<sub>*w*</sub>
-specifically is used, the function will perform K Nearest Neighbors regression on each point in a specified index `f.index.in`, returning the mean of the identified, `k.in`, neighbors in the response series `y.in`.
+Using a provided similarity matrix, note that this function does not actually require `S_w` specifically is used, the function will perform K Nearest Neighbors regression on each point in a specified index `f.index.in`, returning the mean of the identified, `k.in`, neighbors in the response series `y.in`.

 Mathematically the estimate for a given point `y_t` is formulated as the mean of the previous points in the series `y_i` identified to be in the